Arrenberg-Lab/Saccade-suppression-python/README.md

 Aim of this project is to estimate species-specific sensory and motor noise parameters during saccadic behavior according to the Crevecoeur model (Crevecoeur Kording 2017).

+## Explanation of the dataset structures used externally in the project:

+For the motor noise estimations, zebrafish and macaque saccade recordings were used.
+Zebrafish saccades were recorded by Giulia Soto, and saccade dataset was obtained from Hafed Lab.
+The brief explanation of the structure of these dataset can be found in the following:

+#### 1) zebrafish dataset
+The dataset is located in the server

 ### Structure
 In the following, the content of each of the subfolder is explained: